 Hibiscus Flower Infused Maple is perhaps the most misunderstood of all our syrups.
 The hibiscus imparts a strong, tangy raspberry flavor to the maple syrup that transforms it into something entirely different.
-A person who tastes it expecting a maple base with mild hibiscus, will instead get a ruby, rock-em’, sock-em’ syrup that is most closely compared to grenadine, that tart, pomegranate-based cocktail ingredient.
+A person who tastes it expecting a maple base with mild hibiscus, will instead get a ruby, rock-em’, sock-em’ syrup that is equal parts tart and sweet.
 It is a bold choice for pancakes but we prefer to use it for other things.

 Once you get past what this syrup isn’t, you can fully embrace what it is and how many excellent uses we’ve concocted for it.

-The obvious place for it, given its similarity to grenadine, is in cocktails and drinks.
+The obvious place for it (at least to us) is in cocktails and drinks.
 These are two non-alcoholic drinks ideal for summer: Kick in the Pants and Mont Vert Soda.
 The first is a sweet-tart thirst quencher that is easy to make and really highlights the myriad of flavors from the hibiscus.
 The second is a European specialty that is simply seltzer, half & half, and syrup.
 Somehow this combination brings out strong notes of strawberry from the syrup and it tastes like a very light strawberry milkshake.

 On Strawberry Ice Cream